 Once the AWC cell body has been located, switch to the GFP filter and record the localization of GFP::EGL-4 as nuclear or cytoplasmic.
 Using a counter allows the experimenter to keep looking into the eyepiece while scoring the slide.

 SCOPE: Talent switches to GFP filter to see if the localization of GFP::EGL-4 is nuclear or cytoplasmic.
+NOTE: it may be a good idea to show images Figure 2B and Figure 2D here

 MED-over the shoulder or CU: While looking down the eyepiece, talent scores the slide using a counter.